21 Easy Easter Basket Ideas for Every Bunny

 DIY Treat Cones

 Wondering how to make Easter baskets by recycling household items you already own?
 Spring-pattern rain boots serve as a neat hiding place for sweet Easter treats.

 To make them, stuff a layer of Easter grass ($3, Target) into the bottom of each boot.
 Add plastic eggs, candy, and other small gifts until you reach the top, then tuck in more faux grass for a pretty display in this clever Easter basket alternative.

 Tin Easter Basket

 Enliven a plain-Jane metal tin as this year's Easter basket.
 Metal buckets with handles are the standard choice, but pretty options without handles will hold candy and other Easter treats.
 To make it, trim a thick band of solid-color paper from poster board.
-Wrap it around the center of a tin pail, attaching with a few dots of glue as you go.
+Wrap it around the center of a tin pail, attaching with a hot-glue gun ($5, Walmart) as you go.
 Secure the ends with tape.
 To personalize pails, pick each egg hunter's favorite color.

 Coiled Fabric Easter Baskets

 All you need to make our pretty DIY Easter baskets is a cord, fabric strips, and glue.
 Fill them with spring candy and treats for a sweet and personalized Easter basket.